dcmi/dctap-python/docs/cli/read/warnings/index.rst

 View warnings generated
 :::::::::::::::::::::::

-As an aid for debugging, **dctap read** checks the CSV input for obvious inconsistencies and generates warnings for any anomalies or errors found.
+As an aid for debugging, **dctap read --warnings** generates warnings for any obvious inconsistencies or errors found in the TAP.

-These consistency checks are explained in the descriptions of individual :term:`DCTAP elements <DCTAP Element>`; see section :ref:`elements`.
+Specific consistency checks are explained in the descriptions of individual :term:`DCTAP elements <DCTAP Element>`; see section :ref:`elements`.

-The option **--warnings** causes the results of these checks to be sent to stderr.
-This ensures that warnings are kept out of the stdout streams of text, JSON, or YAML output and can thus be passed as input to other commands in a pipeline.
+**dctap read --warnings example2.csv** sends warnings in plain text to stderr:

 .. code-block:: bash

-    $ dctap read --warnings example2.csv
     DCTAP instance
         Shape
             shapeID                  :a